TV piracy claims heap more pressure on Murdoch empire

 A spokesman for News Limited, the Australian arm of News Corp, was not immediately available for comment on the newspaper's claims.

-News Corp owns 25 percent of Australia's top pay-TV firm, Foxtel, which is looking to take over rival Austar.
+News Corp owns 25 percent of Australia's top pay-TV firm, Foxtel, which is looking to take over rival Austar AUN.AX.
 Austar declined to comment on the report.

 Foxtel said NDS was one of many service suppliers it had used, and the pay-TV company had worked hard to combat piracy.
 "Foxtel notes that there are no allegations of wrongdoing by Foxtel," a spokesman said in a statement emailed to Reuters.